qydchen/Aequita/README.md

 - Get a green bundle with `Browserify`
 - Learn enough to render the NYC subway map onto the map.

 **Day 2**: Dedicate this day to further expand knowledge about the Google Maps API.
-First, think about how to generate real estate markers when filtering by subway line.
+Think about how to generate real estate markers when filtering by subway line, how to connect them, etc. Then, change the style of the map.

 - Make each subway line in the map clickable, toggling the state of the map on click.
 - Generate markers close to proximity of the subway line when toggling state.

-**Day 3**: Create the automata logic backend.
-Build out modular functions for handling the different grid types along with their unique neighbor checks and rule sets.
-Incorporate the automata logic into the `Board.js` rendering.
+**Day 3**: Figure out how to compile the data onto Google Maps.
+Clean the data and do only homes.
 Goals for the day:

-- Export an `Automata` object with correct type and handling logic
-- Have a functional grid on the `HTML Baz` frontend that correctly handles iterations from one generation of the game to the next

-**Day 4**: Install the controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
-Goals for the day:

-- Create controls for game speed, stop, start, reset, and shape type
-- Have a styled `HTML Baz`, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the cells

-### Bonus features

-There are many directions this cellular automata engine could eventually go.
-Some anticipated updates are:

-- [ ] Add options for different rule sets
-- [ ] Add multiple choices for starting states that are interesting
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)
+- Generate markers close to proximity of the subway line when toggling state.
+- Import real estate database and populate real markers on the map.

+**Day 4**: Polish and style the app.